-In 2019, the Corporation implemented an NCIB which expired on December 17, 2020.
-In 2020, the Corporation renewed the expiring NCIB, which commenced on December 18, 2020 and expires on December 17, 2021.
-Under the new NCIB, the Corporation may purchase for cancellation, from time to time, as the Corporation considers advisable, up to a maximum of 4,149,047 common shares, which represents 10% of the applicable public float.
+In 2021, the Corporation renewed the existing NCIB, for a period commencing on December 20, 2021, and expiring on December 19, 2022.
+Under the new NCIB, the Corporation may purchase for cancellation, from time-to-time, as the Corporation considers advisable, up to a maximum of 7,131,543 Shares, which represents 10% of the applicable public float.

-The actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Corporation, subject to a maximum daily purchase limitation of 83,393 common shares.
+The actual number of Shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Corporation, subject to a maximum daily purchase limitation of 52,510 Shares.
 The Corporation may make one block purchase per calendar week which exceeds the daily purchase restriction.

-For the year ended December 31, 2020, the Corporation purchased 1,449,300 common shares for cancellation, for a total cash consideration of \$9,478,000.
+For the year ended December 31, 2021, the Corporation purchased 910,979 Shares for cancellation, for a total cash consideration of \$8.432.000.
 Additional information on the Corporation's NCIB is available on SEDAR at www.sedar.com.